 Beyond 'window dressing'

-I participated in an episode of 'The Lens' from the Princes Trust 'Business in the Community' organisation recently.
+I participated in an episode of 'The Lens' from the Princes Trust 'Business in the Community' organisation last year.
 Carlotta Giacché, a Coordinating Ambassador for One Young World spoke about how she is aiming to empower millennials to drive the demand for more transparent and consistent information about their investments, reducing "green washing" or "SDG window dressing".
 I believe the same ideals apply to the companies and people we do business with.

 See - and be seen